ward/run/_posts/2025-05-16-american-long-dumb-shit.md

   right before the western border with Ohio.
 The shortest route seems to be about 536 km and I never have to go west like that, so chances are pretty slim, but you know, adding it to the ideas box.
+- Look at current map.
+Get to edge of heatmap.
+Run a vaguely circular route.
+  Repeat.
+Use it to fill in the map with runs and making it look somewhat busy.
+  Not sure how much I want this, but it came to mind while writing this post.

 The end of this post feels a bit rushed again.
 I was getting tired of writing